Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization as a growth process for Kuramoto coupling ( )

-where we have neglected terms of order $\mathcal{O}(a^4)$ and the surface tension $\nu$ is defined as in Eq.~(\ref{eq4}).
+where the surface tension $\nu$ is defined as in Eq.~(\ref{gammaders}).
 Notably, now the KPZ nonlinearity is absent, as $\lambda \propto \Gamma^{(2)}(0) = 0$.
-Equation \eqref{eq6} is the celebrated Larkin model, namely, the EW equation with columnar noise, in which $\nu> 0$ plays the role of an elastic constant.
-The Larkin model was proposed in the study of pinning of vortex lines in type II superconductors \cite{larkin} and some of its main features from a kinetic roughening perspective are reviewed in Ref.~\cite{purrello}.
-Equation (\ref{eq6}) has also been analyzed in the context of synchronization in Ref.~\cite{hong}, where the Kuramoto model on a lattice ($\Gamma(\Delta \phi) = \sin(\Delta \phi)$, $\nu = a^2 > 0$) was studied.
+Equation (\ref{eq6}) is the Larkin model, namely, the EW equation with columnar noise, in which $\nu> 0$ plays the role of an elastic constant.
+Some of its main features from a kinetic roughening perspective are reviewed in Ref.~\cite{purrello}.
+This equation was first proposed in the study of pinning of vortex lines in type II superconductors \cite{larkin}.
+In the synchronization context it was considered in Ref.~\cite{hong}.

 The solution of Eq.\ \eqref{eq6} is straightforward in Fourier space, as the equation is linear.
-For the initial condition of a homogeneous phase profile, ${\phi}({\bf r},0) = 0$, the exact structure factor reads \cite{purrello}
+For the initial condition of a homogeneous phase profile, ${\phi}({\bf x},0) = 0$, the exact structure factor reads \cite{purrello}

 Comparing with the generic scaling ansatz in Eq.~(\ref{Sk}), the roughness exponents are $\alpha = \alpha_s = 3/2$ and the dynamic exponent is $z=2$ \cite{ramasco,purrello}.
-Given that this structure factor follows the FV scaling form, Eq.\ (\ref{SkFV}), it corresponds to a system with super-rough anomalous scaling.
+Given that this structure factor follows the FV scaling form, Eq.\ (\ref{SkFV}), it corresponds to a system with super-rough anomalous scaling in which $\alpha_{\rm loc}=1$.
 Actually, the analytical solution of the Larkin model, Eq.\ \eqref{SkLarkin}, describes very accurately the structure factor calculated in simulations of the Kuramoto model, Eq.\ \eqref{eqsimodd}.
 Results of the latter are provided in Fig.\ \ref{figSkdelta0K40}, which shows the numerical $S_\phi({\bf k},t)$ as a function of $k$ for different values of time.